bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 * BestEffort containers are treated with the lowest priority.
 Processes in these containers are first to be terminated if the system runs out of memory.

-Do a `oc describe pod <podname>` and see what the value of `QoS Class:` is.
+Run `oc describe pod <podname>` and see what the value of `QoS Class:` is.
 Try setting the limits and requests to the same value for the hello world nginx deployment.
 Once the pod re-deploys check the QoS Class value again.

 ## Understanding eviction process

-When a node in a OpenShift cluster is running out of memory or disk, it activates a flag signaling that it is under pressure.
+When a node in an OpenShift cluster is running out of memory or disk, it activates a flag signaling that it is under pressure.
 This blocks any new allocation in the node and starts the eviction process.

 At that moment, kubelet starts to reclaim resources, killing containers and declaring pods as failed until the resource usage is under the eviction threshold again.